gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 It is not a conspiracy.
 No one designed it with malicious intent.
+It emerged,
-It emerged — the way most destructive things emerge — from the accumulation of individually rational decisions that are collectively catastrophic.
+the way most destructive things emerge, from the accumulation of individually rational decisions that are collectively catastrophic.

 The system rewards visibility.

-Not knowledge.
-Not depth.
-Not accuracy.
+Not knowledge, not depth, not accuracy.
 Not the slow, careful, unglamorous work of actually understanding something.

 **Visibility.**

-How many people saw it.
+How many people saw it,
-How many liked it.
+how many liked it,
-How many shared it.
+how many shared it,
-How many followed.
+how many followed,
-How many subscribed.
+how many subscribed.

-The metric is reach.
+The metric is reach,
-The reward is attention.
+the reward is attention,
-The currency is recognition.
+the currency is recognition.

 And the person who knows the most is systematically disadvantaged